 How do you know if you are one of the millions with Iodine deficiency?
 How do you know if you need to supplement with Iodine?
 These are common questions that I often get after explaining the horrors of not having enough.
 So I wanted to dedicate a page or two to answer this question for everyone else.

 There are, of course, the major physical signs of Iodine deficiency.
 These include but are not limited to things like thyroid enlargement or “goiter.”
 But mental imbalances such as depression, anxiety, slowed brain function, or confusion can also be signs.
-Weight swings, sexual issues, allergies, hair loss, constipation, and general weakness can all be signs as well.
+Weight swings, sexual issues, allergies, hair loss, constipation, and general weakness can also be signs.
 I have even read that varying degrees of autism can be a strong clue.
 Also, low immunity, emotional swings in general, cysts, soreness, and associated conditions are strong indicators.

 Iodine deficiency can be more than just a personal issue.
-For instance, pregnant mothers who lack Iodine also run the risk of hurting their children.
-Sure, autism can be a result, but mental retardation is a risk as well.
+For instance, pregnant mothers who lack Iodine also risk hurting their children.
+Sure, autism can result, but mental retardation is also a risk.
 This list also includes fetal hypothyroidism, which can lead to brain damage in unborn children, among many other things.

 I hope that I have made my point abundantly clear by now: Iodine is essential, and if you are avoiding decent sources of Iodine in your diet, eating or drinking things that displace Iodine, or surround yourself with certain chemicals that rob the body of Iodine, there is a good chance that you might be running a little low.
 Again, the sad truth is that the standard American diet does not contain much Iodine.
 This is especially true if you live inland or follow a restrictive diet.

 Of course, the symptoms listed can also be symptoms of other issues within the body, so you want to be sure.
-If you see a doctor that actually cares, he or she may help you test for deficiency, but there is a decent way to find out without the added expense.
+If you see a doctor that actually cares, they may help you test for deficiency, but there is a decent way to find out without the added expense.

 Here is how you can tell if you have an Iodine deficiency without running to the doctor and all the major tests.
-This method will not provide you the percentages but will give you a pretty strong indication that perhaps Iodine rich foods or supplementation are in order.
+This method will not provide you with the percentages but will give you a strong indication that Iodine-rich foods or supplementation are in order.
 The best part about it… it is cheap!

 So here is what you do…